evmcnb/quartz/content/Full/pneumonia.md

 ## Diagnostic Tests

 - CXR: showing consolidation
-- Blood/sputum culture
+- Blood/sputum culture in intermediate risk +
 - Bronchoscopy if risk of infection for bloods

 - U&Es - hyponatremia [[Pearls/Pneumonia|Pneumonia]] $\rightarrow$ legionella.
 Can also use urinary antigen very sensitive and specific for legionella
 - Pet history - parrots $\rightarrow$ Chlymidia pneumonitis
 - Weird rash $\rightarrow$ Mycoplasma

+> [!info] Point of care CRP
+> NICE also mention point-of-care CRP test.
+This is currently not widely available but they make the following recommendation with reference to the use of antibiotic therapy:
+>- CRP < 20 mg/L - do not routinely offer antibiotic therapy
+>- CRP 20 - 100 mg/L - consider a delayed antibiotic prescription
+>- CRP > 100 mg/L - offer antibiotic therapy

 ## Management

+**Low-severity (CURB-65 0/1)**
+- Amoxicillin 500mg TDS for 5 days
+- Macrolide (clarithromycin)/tetracycline 2nd line

+**Moderate/high severity (CURB-65 2+)**
-CURB >2/5 - dual abx therapy - amoxicillin and clarithromycin (allergy pending)
+- Dual abx therapy - amoxicillin and clarithromycin (allergy pending) for 7-10 days
+- NICE recommend considering a beta-lactamase stable penicillin such as co-amoxiclav, ceftriaxone or piperacillin with tazobactam and a macrolide in high-severity community acquired pneumonia

 ABCDE
 - Fluids